CSC207-UofT/course-project-team-scouts/phase1/design_document.md

 In the previous phase, we implemented the adapter design pattern. *Explanation...*

 In this phase, we implemented the factory design pattern and builder design pattern (see [above](#major-design-decisions) for details/explanations).
+Below is an outline of the role that each class plays in satisfying the design pattern:

+- factory design pattern:
+  - factory class = `PlayerFactory`
+  - common base class = `Player`
+  - products = `Forward`, `Midfielder`, `Defender`, `Goalkeeper` (subclasses of `Player`)
+- builder design pattern:
+  - *...*

-We also considered implementing the decorator design pattern in this phase, but we decided against it. *This is because...*
+We also considered implementing the decorator design pattern in this phase.
+The idea was to have a `BasePlayerStatsCalculator` class which can calculate the overall rating of a `Player` or `Team`, taking into account **all** skill attributes.
+Then, we would have several decorator classes like `OffensiveRatingDecorator` and `GoalkeepingRatingDecorator` that would provide the additional functionality of generating a rating based on a **subset** of skill attributes.
+*However, we decided against this, since...*

 *In the future, we may consider implementing...*